uvacobi/rna_seq_lesson/aligning.md

 module load star

-STAR --runMode genomeGenerate --genomeDir genomeIndex --genomeFastaFiles /standard/bims6000/data/morning/AtChromosome1.fa --runThreadN 2
+STAR --runMode genomeGenerate --genomeDir genomeIndex --genomeSAindexNbases 11 --genomeFastaFiles /standard/bims6000/data/morning/AtChromosome1.fa --runThreadN 2

-# The indexing should have produced 8 star index files.
+# The indexing should have produced 9 files, including a log file (Log.out).
 Use the following command to see if they’re really there.

 ls -l genomeIndex/
 ~~~